searchpioneer/ranklib-dotnet/docs/Docs/documentation/cli/dotnet-ranklib-eval.md

   Name for model learned in each fold.
 It will be prefixed with the fold-number

 - **-load | --model-input-files `<model-input-files>`**
-  Load saved model file for evaluation
+  Load saved model file for evaluation.

 - **-thread | --thread `<thread>`**
   Number of threads to use.
 The performance of some algorithms can be improved by parallelizing computation.